yenchunnnn/personal-website/content/post/2024-01-27-cleaning-data-in-postgresql-databases/index.en.md

 dbDisconnect(con)
 ```

-*Notice: This content was edited from DataCamp's exercise.*
+*Notice: This content was modified from an exercise on DataCamp.*